fadeoutsoftware/WASDI/docs/index.rst

-WASDI implements a unique, simple and intuitive interface to foster the exploitation of the asset concerning EO data and satellite products, for satisfying requirements of users’ communities and, in particular, experts/researchers in the field of Earth Sciences, managers of services and public administrations (i.e. civil protection decision makers), private companies (i.e. insurance, agricolture).
+WASDI implements a unique, simple and intuitive interface to foster the exploitation of the asset concerning EO data and satellite products, for satisfying requirements of users’ communities and, in particular:

+ - experts/researchers in the field of Earth Sciences
+ - managers of services and public administrations (i.e. civil protection decision makers)
+ - private companies (i.e. insurance, agricolture)

 WASDI allows researchers to gather satellite data, in particular the Sentinel ones, display them on-line, run algorithms, displaying and evaluating the results, and allows to share these projects among different users.